vr20glasgow/vr20glasgow.github.io/general.md

 Each room is wheelchair accessible for audience members and toilets are accessible.
 Please get in contact with us if you have any other questions about accessibility.

+## Photography

+Please note some photography will be taking place at our events across the weekend.
+Please let [the organisers](mailto:scotland@veganrunners.org.uk) or photographer know if you don’t want to be photographed.

 ## Dogs